dcarpintero/dapp-supply-chain/README.md

 ## Project Description

-Ethereum DApp that exemplifies a Supply Chain wherein Items are tracked along Farmers, Distributors, Retailers and Consumers.
+Supply Chain Ethereum DApp.
+Items are tracked along Farmers, Distributors, Retailers and Consumers.
 Implements **Access Control** and **State Transitions** as defined in the diagrams below.

+Integrates IPFS storage for product images, the returned hash is then saved as part of the Item's metadata.

 ## UML Diagrams